linuxeye/lnmp/README.md

 cd oneinstack
 ```

-If you disconnect during installation, you can execute the command `screen -r lnmp` to reconnect to the install window
+If you disconnect during installation, you can execute the command `screen -r oneinstack` to reconnect to the install window
 ```bash
 screen -S oneinstack
 ```